maibennett/pushme/README.md

     PUSHOVER_USER=uQiRzpo4DXghDmr9QzzfQu27cmVRsG
     PUSHOVER_APP=azGDORePK8gMaC0QOYAMyEEuzJnyUi

-4b) *If you have not installed* `usethis`, you can set your app token and user key for the specific R session as following:
+4b) *If you have not installed* `usethis` or don’t want to save these tokens in your environment, you can set your app token and user key for the specific R session as following:

 ``` r
 set_pushme(user = "uQiRzpo4DXghDmr9QzzfQu27cmVRsG", token = "azGDORePK8gMaC0QOYAMyEEuzJnyUi")